bigdatagenomics/adam/docs/algorithms/ri.rst

 check: specifically, the genome is assembled out of reference contigs that define disparate 1-D coordinate spaces.
 If two regions exist on different contigs, they are known not to overlap.
-If two regions are on a single contig, we simply check to see if they overlap on that contig’s 1-D coordinate plane.
+If two regions are on a single contig, we simply check to see if they overlap on that contig's 1-D coordinate plane.

 Given this realization, we can define the convex hull Algorithm, which is a data parallel